rossja/genai-injectinator/README.md

 # GENERATIVE AI PROMPT INJECTINATOR

-tooling to help create prompt injection tests for generative ai models and apps that consume their content
+tooling to help create prompt injection tests for generative ai models and apps that consume their content.

+## OVERVIEW

+the process is as follows:

+* a list of attack prompts is provided (in `src/prompts.txt`)
+* for each line in the prompts.txt file, a call is made to the OpenAI API asking it to generate 10 variations of the line (set in the `iters` var in `src/app.py`)
+* the output is writtent to a file which can be copied from the docker container

 ## RUNNING

 1. Copy `.env.example` to `.env`, and edit the variables for your environment
+2. Edit `src/prompts.txt` to include whatever prompts you want to create mutations for
 2. Run `docker compose up --build`

 ## GETTING THE OUTPUT